 The sustainable investments made by the sub-fund are aligned to its environmental characteristics.

-The sub-fund aims to identify and analyse a company's ESG credentials as an integral part of the investment decision making process, to help assess risks and potential returns.
+The sub-fund includes the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process, to help assess risks and potential returns.